simplecov-ruby/simplecov/README.md

 ### Test suite names

 SimpleCov tries to guess the name of the currently running test suite based upon the shell command the tests are running on.
-This should work fine for Unit Tests, RSpec, and Cucumber.
+This should work fine for Unit Tests, RSpec, Minitest, and Cucumber.
 If it fails, it will use the shell command that invoked the test suite as a command name.

 If you have some non-standard setup and still want nicely labeled test suites, you have to give Simplecov a